Detroit Michigan, USA Travel Guide

 Historically, Detroit's working-class background meant hearty, satisfying meals.
 Immigrant groups—Polish, Middle Eastern, and African American—brought traditions that are woven into the city's fabric.

 Today, Detroit is a thriving foodie destination.
-It centers on local ingredients, creative dishes, and a strong appreciation for comfort food roots.
+It focuses on local ingredients, creative dishes, and a strong appreciation for comfort food roots.

 Casual dining is common.
 For upscale restaurants, reservations are recommended, especially on weekends.
 Tipping is standard and expected for service staff.